-The Kansas City CARE Clinic (www.kccareclinic.org), formerly known as the Kansas City Free Health Clinic, is a private, 501(c)(3) organization that was founded in 1971 by a group of concerned citizens from all walks of life in Kansas City.
-Over four decades, it has grown to become one of the largest and oldest free and charitable clinics in the country.
-CARE stands for Care, Access, Research and Education.
+The Kansas City CARE Clinic is a private 501(c)(3) organization that was founded in 1971 by a group of concerned citizens from all walks of life in Kansas City.

 The mission of the Clinic is to promote health and wellness by providing quality services to those without access to basic care.
-As the face of healthcare continues to change, so, too, will the Clinic continue to adapt as it has for over forty years in order to serve Kansas Citians challenged with access to care.
+As the face of healthcare continues to change so, too, will the Clinic continue to adapt as it has for over 40 years.